 - Sift the flour into a large bowl and add the yeast.
 Make a well in the middle and add the butter, sugar, milk and egg.
 Mix to combine.

-- Generously grease a tray with butter.
+- Generously grease a baking sheet with some excess butter/margarine.
 Set aside.

-- Once your dough has doubled in size, turn it out onto a lightly floured surface and using a rolling pin, roll it into a rectangle about 10" by 14".
-It's important to make sure your dough is of even thickness all over to ensure you have nice neat buns.
+- After your dough has doubled in size, turn it out onto a lightly floured surface and knock it back.
+Using a rolling pin, roll it into a rectangle about 25 x 35cm (10 x 14 inches).
+It's important to make sure your dough is of even thickness throughout to ensure you have nice, neat buns.

 - Spread the lemon curd from edge-to-edge of the dough and sprinkle the sultanas evenly over.